mythril-forge/homebrew-spells/spells/level-2/cordon-of-arrows.md

 ---

 ## Description
-You plant four pieces of nonmagical ammunition—arrow or crossbow bolt—in the ground within range and lay magic upon them to protect an area.
-Until the spell ends, whenever a creature other than you comes within 30 feet of the ammunition for the first time on a turn or ends its turn there, one piece of ammunition flies up to strike it.
-The creature must succeed on a Dexterity saving throw or take `1d6` piercing damage.
+You plant six pieces of nonmagical ammunition&mdash;arrows or crossbow bolts&mdash;in the ground within range and lay magic upon them to protect an area.
+Until the spell ends, whenever a creature other than you moves within a 30-foot sphere centered on the ammunition for the first time on a turn or ends its turn there, one piece of ammunition flies up to strike it.
+The creature must succeed on a Dexterity saving throw or take `1d12` piercing damage.
 The piece of ammunition is then destroyed.
 The spell ends when no ammunition remains.

 When you cast this spell, you can designate any creatures you choose, and the spell ignores them.